NBKelly/2022_AdventOfCode/README.md

 | Day 12  | The pathfinding routines on the submarine are bad, so we have to manually find "the" path out - but the only way to do that is to find all paths out of the cave.
 | Day 13  | We want to thermally image some more volcanic vents, but the thermal camera has not been activated!
 In order to activate it, we need the activation code.
 In order to find that, we need to fold a piece of transparent paper a bunch of times to create the code.
 | Day 14  | The pressure is too high for the submarine, so we need to produce some polymer reinforcements.
 Like everything in this submarine, we have to do it manually.
+| Day 15  | We're almost at the cave exit, but found that the narrow area we're in is covered in some sort of sea bugs.
+We don't want hurt them, so we need to plot the path that has us interact with the smallest amount of them.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).